tcorbettclark/file-replicator/README.md

       by file-replicator, leaving them all for docker)

       Initially, all files and required directories are recursively copied.
-Then waits for changes before copying each modified or new file.
+Then it waits for changes before copying each modified or new file.
+This can be modified with the switches.

       Note that empty directories are not replicated until they contain a file.